THE WORLD IS MY HOME, MY OFFICE AND MY PLAYGROUND

 ** Everybody has bravery somewhere in themselves. **

-Vincent is a tall guy, but nonetheless, he's not afraid to stick his neck out for what he believes in.
-Don't be fooled by this ex ballroom dancing ubergeek because he's also a champion kick boxer who's not afraid to start, or end a fight when it comes to animals.
-He's passionate about animal rights and marine conservation.
-The same goes for freedom, and as he calls it 'old school' values, manners and relationships.
+Vincent is a tall guy, but nonetheless, he’s not afraid to stick his neck out for what he believes in.
+Don’t be fooled by this ex ballroom dancing ubergeek because he’s also an avid kick boxer and muay thai fighter who’s not afraid to start, or end a fight when it comes to animals.
+He’s passionate about animal rights and marine conservation.
+The same goes for freedom, and as he calls it ‘old school’ values, manners and relationships.